michael-w-williams/tutorials-1/UsingContexts/README.md

 Successfully tagged <your-docker-username>/nodefn:0.0.3
 Parts:  [<your-docker-username> nodefn:0.0.3]
 Pushing <your-docker-username>/nodefn:0.0.3 to docker registry...The push refers to repository [docker.io/<your-docker-username>/nodefn]
 3a49149033c6: Pushed
 98a742988717: Pushed
 631d3e0bcdc8: Layer already exists
 a0d7b4199dce: Layer already exists
 8aed3db29123: Layer already exists
 9c85c117f8f6: Layer already exists
 a464c54f93a9: Layer already exists
 0.0.5: digest: sha256:aa5f44a916ba91237e584ec7accf455692e8fb7e52610b6bbd12573b7e836d0b size: 1781
 Updating function nodefn using image <your-docker-username>/nodefn:0.0.3...
 ```

-Note that everytime you redeploy, a new image and version are created.
+Note that every time you redeploy, a new image and version are created.
 Since you defined your Docker Hub account in the registry property of the default context, this time the image is uploaded to Docker Hub.

 ![user input](images/userinput.png)
 Go to your Docker Hub account and confirm your image was uploaded.
 ![Docker Hub image](images/registry.png)

-List again the images in your local machine
+List the images in your local machine

 ![user input](images/userinput.png)
 >```